SchlenkR/applied_fsharp_challenge/readme.md

 ## Tagged Version

-Please use the tag **contribution** of this repository to get the version that was used for the challenge.
+Please use the tag **contribution_2** of this repository to get the version that was used for the challenge.

 ## Structure